Navigating Company Policies

 This is becoming an increasingly hot topic for employers, and we will continue to see more states continue to legalize marijuana.
 Although marijuana use remains illegal at the federal level, many states have legalized it for medical use (33 states), and several states have legalized it for recreational use (11 states).
 In many of the states that have legalized recreational marijuana, the laws allow employers to continue to maintain zero-tolerance drug policies based on federal law.
 However, several states are silent as to whether employers may limit or regulate an employee’s use of marijuana outside the workplace, a complex subject, one that is changing and will require employers to review and update drug and alcohol policies.

 The federal minimum wage for non-exempt employees is $7.25 per hour, as contained in the Fair Labor Standards Act (FLSA).
 However, many states have their minimum wage laws, and some wages may vary by county or city.
 Several states have an approved minimum rate increase by year, so make sure you stay on top of annual increases.
 Click here for current State Minimum Wage Laws.

 Other laws that can vary by state:

 - Final Paycheck Laws – Guides when employers must pay the last paycheck upon termination.
-Requirements vary by voluntary or involuntarily terminations by state.
+Requirements vary by voluntary or involuntary terminations by state.

 - Wage Deduction Laws – What can be deducted from an employee’s paycheck.